canjs/can-set/README.md

 	  Setting merge to before might mean that the items loaded by the `difference` set can be inserted before the `B` set.

-	- [count] - the total number of items that are represented by the difference set.
-This can be useful indicator to find the smallest diff that should be loaded.
-If count is not provided, it is assumed to be Infinity.